Cussa/alura-kafka-formation/README.md

 	- Start or stop the docker compose
 	- Generate 10 random orders for the test

-Ports used: 9092 (Kafka) and 2181 (Zookeeper).
+#### Ports used
+- 9092: Kafka
+- 2181: Zookeeper

-WebSite: 8081 (I had some problems running on 8080 as I have another services running on this port).
+- 8081: WebSite with IISExpress (I had some problems running on 8080 as I have another services running on this port)
+- 5000: WebSite with Runner from PS Script

 In case you want to change the number of partitions for some topic, you can do that directly on the docker-compose.yml file, where the command follow the following pattern: `<topic name>:<number of partitions>:<number of replicas>`.
 So, if you want to do something like is done on the course, you can change the configuration to:
 ```